 It was Caspar who first suggested the trip to see the Baby Jesus.
 It was also Caspar who gave the gift of gold to the Baby Jesus.
 Of the three gifts, this was the most appreciated.
 Mary and Joseph had run up some hefty debts, what with clothes for the baby and all that stuff, so a bit of gold was more than welcome.

-Joseph used some of Caspar’s gold to fund his DNA testing of the Baby Jesus, who he was sure wasn’t his own.
-He had never slept with Mary, who was supposedly still a virgin, so the whole scenario seemed a little fishy.
-Unfortunately, DNA testing was unreliable back them; Joseph was told his “son” was the child of a huge man who lived on a cloud.
-He demanded a refund from the DNA sorcerer, but was refused.
+Joseph later used some of Caspar’s gold to fund his DNA testing of the Baby Jesus, who he still was sure wasn’t his own.
+He’d never actually had carnal relations with Mary, who was supposedly still a virgin, so the whole scenario seemed a little fishy.
+Unfortunately, DNA testing was unreliable back them.
+The DNA sorcerer told Joseph his “son” was actually the child of a huge bearded man who lived on a cloud.
+Joseph demanded a refund from the DNA sorcerer, but was refused.

 Balthazar, also known as Balthasar, Balthassar, Bithisarea, Bithobomea, Bobliobiblio, Bakabakabaka and Bob, was an Arabian King.
 He was the only member of the “Three Kings” who was actually a king, but he never bragged about it.